vitorbeltrao/Customer_Churn/README.md

     `python customer_churn_model/train.py`

-    The trained model will be saved in `customer_churn_model/customer_churn_model.pkl` and will be ready to be used to make predictions
+    The trained model will be saved in `customer_churn_model/customer_churn_model.pkl` and will be ready to be used to make predictions.
+In addition, an image with the importance of the variables used to train the model will also be saved.

 ### Test model